NBA Rumors: Chandler Parsons Growing Frustrated With Grizzlies For Not Letting Him Play, ‘I’m Healthy’

 — Mark Giannotto (@mgiannotto) December 29, 2018

 Chandler Parsons admitted that he’s already growing frustrated with what is happening in Memphis.
-Parsons believes there is more reason why the Grizzlies aren’t allowing him to play, and it’s not about his health.
-Grizzlies Head Coach J.B.
-Bickerstaff decided to remain silent, saying he has “nothing to say” regarding Parsons’ situation.
-Meanwhile, the last time Grizzlies General Manager Chris Wallace spoke about Parsons was on December 15 where he said that they would be evaluating the veteran small forward’s condition “in the next few weeks.”
+Parsons believes there is more reason as to why the Grizzlies aren’t allowing him to play, and it’s not about his health.
+Coach J.B.
+Bickerstaff has decided to remain silent, saying he has “nothing to say” regarding Parsons’ situation.
+Meanwhile, the last time Grizzlies General Manager Chris Wallace spoke about Parsons was on December 15, when he said that they would be evaluating the veteran small forward’s condition “in the next few weeks.”

 As of now, it remains unknown how long the drama between Chandler Parsons and the Grizzlies will last.
 The Grizzlies are currently sitting in the No. 9 spot in the Western Conference with an 18-16 record.